karlseguin/http.zig/readme.md

     // the interface address to bind to
     .address = "127.0.0.1",

+    .errorHandler = // defaults to a basic handler that will output 500 and log the error

     // various options for tweaking request processing .request = .{